Payload Plugins

 Enable, then run

 The seed is gated by the ENABLE_SEED kill switch (off by default).
-Set it, then run the seed one of three ways: the bundled command, the admin button (adminButton: true), or the endpoint:
+Set it, then click "Seed your database" in the admin header.

 Plugin options